FAIRiCUBE/collaboration-platform/README.md

 These act as the deliverable D4.5 in the FAIRiCUBE project.

-The Community collaboration platform is accessible at:  https://fairicube.readthedocs.io
+The Community collaboration platform is accessible at:  https://fairicube.readthedocs.io There you can also find a detailed description about 'How to contribute...'

 ## Building the docs